Upright-us-archive/S3Copy/README.md

 # An AWS Lambda Function to Copy S3 Objects

-We use this AWS Lambda function, to copy objects from the production Active Storage S3 bucket to the review app Active Storage bucket as they are added to the source bucket.
+We use this AWS Lambda function to copy objects from the FTF production Active Storage S3 bucket to the FTF review app Active Storage bucket as each new object is added to the production bucket.

-## Configuration

 ### IAM Policy and Role